-Other Tobacco Products Surcharge: After a deduction of eight percent to General Revenue Service Charge, the remainder is distributed to the Health Care Trust Fund, within the Agency for Health Care Administration.
+Other Tobacco Products Surcharge: After a deduction of 8 percent for the General Revenue Service Charge, the remainder is distributed to the Health Care Trust Fund within the Agency for Health Care Administration.

-All states and the District of Columbia tax cigarettes at 2012 rates varying from 17 cents in Missouri to \$4.35 in New York.
-Twenty-three states and the District of Columbia currently have higher cigarette taxes than Florida (including the \$1.00 per pack surcharge).
+All states and the District of Columbia tax cigarettes at varying rates, ranging from \$0.17 in Missouri to \$4.35 in New York in 2013.
+Twenty-four states and the District of Columbia currently have higher cigarette tax rates than Florida (including the \$1.00 per pack surcharge).